The blogosphere is awash with colorful images of incredible knitting designs. Which knitting bloggers are worth following?

 Emily and Karla share all their knitting and life adventures including what they have on their needles, the patterns they love and yarns that inspire them.

-What We Love: Two busy women who are actively building a knitting community through their podcast and Ravelry group.
+I Love: Two busy women who are actively building a knitting community through their podcast and Ravelry group.
 Grab a cuppa and enjoy!

 Truly Myrtle by Libby

 Libby is passionate about all things handmade.
 She is a knitting pattern designer and also is an avid sewist.
-Her podcasts are in both video and audio form.
+Her podcasts are in video and audio form.